kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/201908 answers.md

 }

 var inner = outerFunction();
-inner(); // Output: 10 if shallow (use the enivornment it is called from), output: 20 if deep (use environment it was defined in).
+inner(); // Output: 10 if shallow (use the enivornment when it is called), output: 20 if deep (use environment it was called defined).
 ```

 ## c